JoeCoolAtBYU/Phase10/README.md

-This is some code to simulat a phase 10 game.
+This is some code to simulate a phase 10 game.

-The code is not currenly fully functional for an entire game of phase 10.
+The code is not currently fully functional for an entire game of phase 10.

 The src/main/java/com/barnett/phase10/main/Phase10.java class has a main method which can be used to run a test of the whichPhases method.
 This will create a deck